brusMX/containers-intro/Day2/labs/service-fabric-basics/local-dev-deploy-scale-update.md

 Scale and update a running service without downtime.

 ### Description
 - Using the sfctl CLI increase the number of instances of the xtoph/nginx:v1 container from 1 to 3.
-Then update the version from xtoph/nginx:v1 to xtoph/nginx:v2.
+Then update the version from *windows* xtoph/webapp:1.0.0 to xtoph/webapps:2.0.0 *Linux* xtoph/nginx:v1 to xtoph/nginx:v2.
 - Watch the Service Fabric explorer during update and scale operations

 ### Success criteria
-- 3 running instances of the NGINX Service displayed in Service Fabric explorer
+- 3 running instances of the Service displayed in Service Fabric explorer
-- Browser shows xtoph/nginx:v2 welcome page
+- Browser shows *windows* MVC Version 2 page or *Linux* xtoph/nginx:v2 welcome page

 TODO:
 - Windows versions of my versioned container